Table of contents

-As vaccines roll out and businesses remain open, you can connect more with shoppers in your stores by implementing a few key strategies.
+As vaccines roll out and businesses reopen, you can connect more with shoppers in your stores by implementing a few key strategies.

 How to make in-store shopping worthwhile for your retail customers

 To re-engage shoppers in-store, businesses need to bring back the benefits and thrills of shopping in person.
-Our research reveals five main ways retailers can create an atmosphere where customers can fulfil their desire to shop.
+Our research reveals five main ways that retailers can create an atmosphere where customers can fulfill their desire to shop.